james182-dang/james182-dang/README.md

 I'm currently working on obtaining my certification from Vanderbilt University.

-Feel free to reach out to me through linkedIn (https://www.linkedin.com/in/james-lindsey-7ab945218/),
+Feel free to reach out to me through linkedIn,

 or feel free to click on my twitter link on the left there and send me a message!